 Vice Provost for Diversity and Inclusiveness and Professor of Systems Science and Industrial Engineering

 Daryl L. Santos arrived at Binghamton University as a post-doctoral researcher for the Integrated Electronics Engineering Center and the newly formed Systems Science and Industrial Engineering Department (SSIE) for a nine-month appointment in May 1994.
-In the more than 19 years since, he has moved from post-doc through the academic ranks to professor (2006) and has held a variety of directorships - undergraduate director of Industrial and Systems Engineering (ISE), graduate director of ISE, assistant director of the Watson Institute for Systems Excellence (WISE), and director of the Watson School's Engineering Design Division (EDD).
-He has been highly active in service roles to the University, including serving as a committee member for the Clifford D. Clark Fellowship Program for Diversity, as chair of Watson's Undergraduate Studies Committee, as faculty advisor to the Society of Hispanic Professional Engineers, and as a faculty fellow in Mountainview Community and Newing Community.
-In January 2013, he was appointed as director of the IEEC, the same center that originally hired him as a post-doc.
+In the more than 22 years since, he has moved from post-doc through the academic ranks to professor (2006) and has held a variety of directorships - undergraduate director of Industrial and Systems Engineering (ISE), graduate director of ISE, assistant director of the Watson Institute for Systems Excellence (WISE), and director of the Watson School's Engineering Design Division (EDD).
+He has been highly active in service roles to the University, including serving as a committee member for the Clifford D. Clark Fellowship Program for Diversity, as chair of Watson's Undergraduate Studies Committee, as faculty advisor to the Society of Hispanic Professional Engineers and the National Society for Black Engineers, and as a faculty fellow in Mountainview Community and Newing Community.
+In January 2013, he was appointed as director of the IEEC, the same center that originally hired him as a post-doc, and he remained in that position until January 2016.

 Vice Provost Santos' phone number is 607-777-4769.
 E-mail: email@example.com.